ZzhangYH/Set-Up-My-Mac/docs/SetupSSH.md

 Open Terminal and run the line below, substituting your email address as a label.

 ```
-ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Follow the prompts and by default just `Press Enter` on every step:
+Follow the prompts and by default just `Press Enter` on every step (or enter a passphrase of your choice):

 ```
 > Generating public/private ALGORITHM key pair.